Unlawful Discrimination & Human Rights Violations

 It can be tempting to ignore workplace discrimination.
 You might be fearful that claiming discrimination will hurt your job opportunities.
 You might worry that you won’t be believed, and you might even question yourself whether it really is discrimination.
 You might just want to quit and move on with your life.

 However, you are entitled to be made whole for this discrimination.
 The first step is to learn your rights and enforce them – you are your own first line of defence.
+Consult our employment lawyers in Toronto to become informed about workplace discrimination.

 What can the employment lawyers at Levitt LLP do for me?